Battle Kid: Fortress of Peril: Releases

-Original releases

 There have been three U.S. releases of Battle Kid: Fortress of Peril.
 The first one was a limited edition run of 33 copies for early pre-orders, game play testers and production staff, with each copy being uniquely numbered.
 February 2010's version 1.000 was the second, main, and currently most common release.
 A third release of version 1.100 was released on July 2, 2010.

 The main differences between the 1.0 and 1.1 releases of Battle Kid was the fixing of a glitch discovered in the 1.0 version of the game.
 This allowed the player to become invincible, therefore being able to beat the game with ease.
 Also fixed was a sound effect and the letters "D" and "V" of the game's font, which were sometimes confused with "O" and "U" respectively.
 Exclusive to the 1.100 release as well is an extra level originally showcased at the 2010 ScrewAttack Gaming Convention which can be accessed by typing "SGCLEVEL" into the password screen.

 The cover art and cartridge label for 1.1 were also totally redesigned and re-colored by "Guru Larry" Bundy Jr. He had made a pencil sketch of the original cover, but did not have enough time to finish off the piece personally, and therefore it was handled by Sivak.

 Japanese release

-A modified translated version of Battle Kid was released in Japan in October 2018 under the name of Battle Kid: A Perilous Trap.
+A modified translated version of Battle Kid was released for the Family Computer in Japan in October 2018 under the name of Battle Kid: A Perilous Trap.

+Reception

+Game Grumps

+The YouTube channel Game Grumps Let's Played Battle Kid in 2014, resulting in one of the most popular moments from the channel's Let's Plays.
+In the last episode, a furious Arin Hanson is unable to beat the game's first boss, the Lotus Guardian, and improvises nonsensical sentences aloud to try and focus as co-host Dan Avidan laughs along.
+At the episode's culmination, Arin decides to have one more attempt, but accidentally quits the game, resulting in a final outburst.

+The official animated version of this episode has reached 12 million views on YouTube as of 2024.
+A segment in a Game Grumps live show has Arin attempting to finally beat the game's first boss, and succeeding.

 Legacy

 Battle Kid 2: Mountain of Torment was released on December 15, 2012 by developer Sivak Games.
 New features have been covered, such as the following: new block types of ice, conveyors, and sludge; Wall Grip upgrade; the in-game death counter; and the intro stage.
-Though it is unlicensed, it is notable for being published 17 years after the console's discontinuation in North America and nine years after its discontinuation in Japan.